NLRB v. SW General, Inc.: Background

-President Barack Obama nominated Lafe Solomon to serve as general counsel at the NLRB in January 2011, which was returned by the Senate in 2013 as it had expired, and again in May 2013.
+President Barack Obama nominated Lafe Solomon to serve as NLRB general counsel in January 2011.
+The nomination was returned by the Senate at the end of the 112th Congress and resubmitted in May 2013.
 The 2013 nomination was withdrawn in August.

-SW General, after facing accusations by Solomon’s office of unfair labor practices, brought suit, arguing that Solomon’s service violated the law, which made the complaint void.
-On August 7, 2015, the United States Court of Appeals for the District of Columbia Circuit ruled in favor of the company, in which Judge Karen L. Henderson was joined by Judges Sri Srinivasan and Robert L. Wilkins.
+After facing an unfair labor practice complaint issued under Solomon’s authority, SW General challenged his service as unlawful under the FVRA, arguing that the complaint was invalid.
+On August 7, 2015, the United States Court of Appeals for the District of Columbia Circuit ruled in favor of SW General in an opinion by Judge Karen L. Henderson, joined by Judges Sri Srinivasan and Robert L. Wilkins.